 One of the biggest problems I have with Ultra Mobile is the pricing.
-While its new unified plan structure is better than it was, with the way it's presented it can be hard to know how much your next month of service will cost.
-The unlimited plan, for example, is shown to cost $40 for one month while purchasing 12 months is also $40 per month.
-This is because there is a first-month discount applied to the single-month price and will cost $10 more to renew at the end of the month.
+While its new unified plan structure is better than it was, with the way it's presented, it can be hard to know how much your next month of service will cost.
+The unlimited plan, for example, is shown to cost $40 for one month, while purchasing 12 months is also $40 per month.
+This is because there is a first-month discount applied to the single-month price, and it will cost $10 more to renew at the end of the month.
 You'll have to add the plan to your cart before finding this information.

 For example, in parts of my home, my Galaxy S20+ will endlessly loop between LTE and 5G with utterly terrible performance on 5G.
 I can remedy this by disabling 5G in my phone's setting, but then I'd need to switch it back on when I leave my home.
-It reminds me of being back on my WiMAX phone with Sprint.
-This will just take time to improve, but until then, many people will be better off choosing to use LTE, which is a shame.
+This has been getting a lot better in recent months as 5G makes its way to more towers, and when I'm at home, I'm usually connected to one of the best Wi-Fi 6 routers anyways.

 It is very common for unlimited plans to limit data speeds in certain applications like video streaming.
-Still, at a painful 480p (1.5Mbps) max on the unlimited plan, I wish it were more.
+Still, I wish it were more at a painful 480p (1.5Mbps) max on the unlimited plan.
 This low limit means that you cannot watch any YouTube content at 60FPS unless you download it first or connect to Wi-Fi.
 This can be a real shame if you're trying to watch gameplay content that is best enjoyed at a full frame rate.